c12i/dazzle/README.md

     * **`pip install django==1.11.23`**
 * This project requires you to have a secret key from Uploadcare to facilitate cloud storage of uploaded images.
     * The secret key can be gotten by creating a free uploadcare account, starting a new project and navigating to the dashboard
-    * The key should be stored as an enviremnetal variable in an .env file as hown below
+    * The key should be stored as an environmental variable in an .env file as shown below
         * **`SECRET=<your secret key here>`**
-    * More info onhow to use the Django pyuploadcare library can be found [here](https://uploadcare.com/docs/guides/django/)
+    * More info on how to use the Django pyuploadcare library can be found [here](https://uploadcare.com/docs/guides/django/)

 ## Installation and Set-up
 To view the app, open the live site link provided below on the README.